 Also, this mosaic is a work in progress: more text and images will be added to it over time.

 This site is one of the lesser fruits of the Project on Lived Theology.
-I am greatly indebted to Charles Marsh, the founder and Director of PLT, and to the other members of the Virginia Seminar, who have greatly enriched my life in recent years.
-Further support for the site has been provided by the Faculty Development Fund of Wheaton College.
+I am greatly indebted to Charles Marsh, the founder and Director of PLT, and to the other members of my cohort there.

 My name is Alan Jacobs.
-Any text and images on this site that are not explicitly credited to others are created by me.
+Any text and images on this site not explicitly credited to others belong to me.

-The site is designed and hosted by my very talented friend Brad Cathey.
+The site is designed and hosted by my very talented friend Brad Cathey and his firm Highgate Creative.

 The Gospel of the Trees by Alan Jacobs is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.